 Know that you’re not alone—and that it’s totally normal to feel a combination of sad, happy, proud, and lonely come adoption day.
 But to make the transition a little easier, we’ve collected some tips to increase the odds that smiles will outshine tears if you’re feeling some foster guilt on adoption day.

 1. Find the Right Dog Rescue

-- Begin at the beginning.
-Taking your time to choose a reputable organization will help ensure a good experience from start to finish.
-Lisa Booth, Good Karma’s Founder and Director, suggests finding one with a small, close-knit group of volunteers: “when you need support, you will get support.”
-You can also look for a rescue that encourages foster parents to play an active role in the adoption process.
+Taking your time to choose a reputable organization will help ensure that giving up a foster dog is a good experience from start to finish.
+Find a rescue with a close-knit group of volunteers.
+Ask to interview a current foster/volunteer about their experience to see if the rescue is a good fit for you.
+Some rescues even encourage foster parents to play an active role in the adoption process.

 Will my foster dog miss me?
 That’s a question a lot of foster parents ask themselves.
 Getting attached to foster dogs is both normal and totally understandable!
 You’ve spent days, weeks, or months with this precious pup, and now they’re heading to a new home.
 It’s important to remember that while feelings of doubt, or even guilt, are normal when your foster dog finds their forever home, you don’t need to feel bad or guilty at all.
 You’ve given this dog the incredible gift of your time, space, and love, and they’re going to be so much better off for it!

 3. View the Adopters Through Your Dog’s Eyes

 Saying goodbye to a foster dog is never easy, but consider how lucky the dog will be in a forever home.
 Another question that lots of pup parents ask is, “Do foster dogs feel rejected?”
 It can be helpful to remember that this is a happy event—they’ve found a home where they’ll be loved forever.

 4. Connect With the Adopters